← Articles

 You buy a car.
 The seller hands you a piece of paper — the title — that proves you own it.
 The title includes the car's VIN number (a product hash or serial number), the seller's signature, and the date.
 You can take that title to court if someone claims the car is theirs.
 It's legal proof.

-That's a **Certificate** (*also RGB21 — another unique, non-fungible token*).
+That's a Certificate (also RGB21 — another unique, non-fungible contract).

-Here's the important thing: **a Certificate never exists on its own.** You only get a title deed when you buy the car.
+Here's the important thing: a Certificate never exists on its own.
+You only get a title deed when you buy the car.
 Nobody walks around with blank title deeds for cars that haven't been sold.
-A Certificate is created when a product changes hands through a Contract.
-It's the proof of ownership that comes OUT of a completed sale.
+A Certificate is created when a service or product is delivered through a Contract.
+It's the proof of delivery ownership that comes OUT of a completed sale.

-Think of the system as a small town with five offices, each doing one job.
+Think of the system as a small town with several services, each doing one job.

 The Cash Office (Webcash Server)